zhehaowang/zhehao.me/book-notes/philosophy-ideas/readme.md

 Locke regards self / personal identity as a collection of experiences, memories, held together by the process of associations.

-Scriblerians, including Alexander Pope and Jonathan Swift, attacked this theory, as philosophy run amock: Jack kills Bill and by the time Bill hits the ground he is already a different person when attacked by Jack, and you can't even have a court trial on this.
+Scriblerians, including Alexander Pope and Jonathan Swift, attacked this theory, as philosophy ran amock: Jack kills Bill and by the time Bill hits the ground he is already a different person when attacked by Jack, and you can't even have a court trial on this.

 ### The challenge of materialism